The US economy likely just had its worst quarter since Covid

 A higher trade deficit

-The Trump administration has been on a chaotic tariff spree over the past few months to address a massive trade deficit that Trump has referred to as a “national emergency” — and the deficit has actually gotten worse in recent months.
+The Trump administration has been on a chaotic tariff spree over the past couple of months to address a massive trade deficit that Trump has referred to as a “national emergency” — and that deficit has actually become worse in recent months.

 So far, Trump has levied 25% tariffs on aluminum and steel; 25% tariffs on goods from Mexico and Canada that aren’t compliant with a free-trade agreement among the countries; a staggering 145% duty on Chinese imports; a 25% tariff on cars, with separate tariffs on auto parts coming at a later date; and a 10% baseline tariffs on all US imports.